sayali19425-gif/flowfund/README.md

 ## User Feedback: : Fixed ✅

 User : Priya Kobal
-Feedback : I suggest you to add history section in your web. to see all the projects, i think it makes your web complete
+Feedback : I think you have to add history table so users can see how many projects is created on your website , or it may also help to keep record

 <img width="1913" height="863" alt="image" src="https://github.com/user-attachments/assets/d89b8da7-d7ce-4ba0-b391-6881f1f767b4" />